Choreas/scooteq_rest/README.md

 docker-compose, but it comes bundled with the windows 10 version of docker.
 NOTE: On linux there will be files created which you cannot delete without root access.

 1. Go to root directory of this repository, that is the main folder where docker-compose.yml is located, after you cloned it your computer.
+Open a console window (on windows: search for "cmd") and navigate to this directory.
+If you are unsure how to navigate, look up the "cd" command.
 Now issue the following command: docker-compose up
 2. It will partly fail at first.
 This is expected, now wait until composer has installed everything
 3. Press ctrl+c and wait until services stopped